-SeaTab is a portable ECDIS providing ENC viewing with instant situational awareness of the vessel’s location.
+SeaTab is a portable ECS providing instant situational awareness of the vessel’s location.
 With navigational visibility in real time, crew can confidently continue navigating on official electronic charts even away from the bridge or when using smaller vessels.

 Below are some examples of how different users use SeaTab to mitigate risk and improve manoeuvrability.

 The concern among captains and navigation officers is the loss of accurate movements of vessels on official charts should the ECDIS fail, as it will leave them blind and susceptible to collisions.
 The situation becomes critical when failures of the ECDIS systems happen in restricted navigable waters, such as in the approaches to ports, canal or river passages.

 Emergency measures would need to be executed to avoid potentially disastrous consequences.
 Such measures being expensive and time consuming to resolve, resulting in a delay to the voyage and vessels ability to discharge or reload cargo in a timely manner.

 In the event of an ECDIS failure, SeaTab eliminates this concern, acting as a portable ECS back-up to ensure continued situational awareness of the vessels movements.
 The captain and navigational officers can continue to perform their operational duties unimpeded until the ECDIS breakdown is resolved.
 SeaTab ensures for seamless operational effectiveness and avoids potentially costly delays in case of an ECDIS failure.
 Captains, navigation officers, vessel owners and operators can be assured that even in an emergency, the vessel remains equipped with sufficient navigational tools to perform effectively, in an otherwise stressful scenario.